Taenerys/Taenerys/README.md

 - 🔭  I’m currently working on finishing my final year in college, after finishing my 2020 summer SWE internship at Apple.
 Working freelance with SwiftUI right now and for a molecular ML research project!
-I'm also juggling between being a fellow of two awesome fellowships - [Code for Equity Fellowship](https://www.impactlabs.io/fellowship) and [Reboot Fellowship](https://reboothq.substack.com/p/fellowship)
+I'm also juggling between being a fellow of two awesome fellowships - [Code for Equity Fellowship](https://www.impactlabs.io/fellowship) and [Reboot Fellowship](https://reboothq.substack.com/p/fellowship)!
+Quite busy, I know, but I'm totally invested in them :)
 - 🌱  I’m currently learning more about SwiftUI and Machine Learning.
 - 👯  I’m looking to get hired for part-time iOS engineer gigs in 2021 or to collaborate on iOS focused projects.
 - ✍️ I have written articles on: [The A11Y Project](https://www.a11yproject.com/)